ashishtayal89/learnnode/README.md

 - What happens if a dependent package is already installed in node_modules?

-  1. Node will see if the dependent package is installed at the root level of node_modules folder is the same as required.
+  1. Node will see if the dependent package installed at the root level of node_modules folder has the same version.
   2. If yes then it will ignore the package since it is already installed.
   3. If not then it will create a node_modules folder inside the root package which is dependent on the other package and intall it there.